revoltchat/rvmob/.yarn/patches/README.md

 ## Creating new patches

-These patches are created using [`patch-package`](https://www.npmjs.com/package/patch-package) - for more information, check its README/documentation.
+These patches are created using [`yarn patch`](https://yarnpkg.com/features/patching) - for more information, check its README/documentation.

 ## Notes